Arakos/crd-to-openapischema/README.md

 # Kubernetes CRD to OpenAPISchema

-This project is a CLI that will convert a `kind: CustomResourceDefinition` to an OpenAPISchema JSON file that's compatible with [kubeval](https://kubeval.instrumenta.dev/).
+This project is a CLI that will convert `kind: CustomResourceDefinition`s to a JSON Schema file that's now compatible to use with [kubeconform](https://github.com/yannh/kubeconform) to check your CRs.

 ## Motivation